engroliver/student-refference/README.md

 * Needs: An easy way to know more about heritage sites in Singapore and where to find them.

-* Demographic: The characteristics (e.g. age, occupation, educational level and IT literacy level) of the users cover a wide spectrum.
+* Demographic: The characteristics (e.g., age, occupation, educational level and IT literacy level) of the users cover a wide spectrum.
 Any user that is interested in knowing more about the history of Singapore is a target audience.
 Therefore, the web application should be simple to use and intuitive.

 * Pain point: Information that are currently available online are wordy and location of the heritage sites can take some effort to find.